howidia/tech_assessment_FDE/README.md

 * **`evaluation_report.csv`**: A detailed dataset containing every replication, duration metrics, and full judge reasoning.
 Use this for deep-dive analysis.

 ---
+## 🧠 Design Rationale & Analysis

-Please refer to `FINDINGS.md` for a detailed report regarding the prompt engineering approach, evaluation design, metrics and iteration details.
+Please refer to `FINDINGS.md` for a detailed breakdown of:

+* Architecture decisions.
+* Prompt Engineering iterations.
+* Evaluation Insights and Future Roadmap.